tobias-gp/pinecone-langchain-hybrid/README.md

 ## Prerequisites

-- A Pinecone index with dimensions 3072 and dotproduct for similarity.
+- A Pinecone index with dimensions 1536 (when using OpenAI text-embedding-3-small) and dotproduct for similarity.
 You can use the free starter subscription.
 - An OpenAI API key with access to GPT-4.
 If you are using Azure, you will have to modify the instantiation of OpenAIEmbeddings.

 ## Preparation